 Badger shrugged.
 "When the price is right, to be sure.
 And it most definitely is in this case.
 So here's the deal.
 I need you to provide safe passage for a … well, let's say a very important passenger."

-Badger nodded gravely and sympathetically.
+Badger nodded with grave sympathy.
 "My, my, yes!
 So unfortunate!
 Tell me, Captain: How is our lovely psychic killing machine?"

 She was dressed like a big-game hunter.
 The pistol holstered at her side was ridiculously oversized, practically a sawed-off shotgun.
 Its barrel was half as long as her thigh.